 Welcome to Coding with Carbs!
 This is where we try to break down daunting programming concepts into byte-sized digestible information that is relatable to the average joe!
-These comics provide a great way for you to teach coding concepts to kids as young as 6 years old.
+These comics provide a great way on how to teach kid programming concepts when they are as young as 6 years old.
+You can also use educational board games or toys designed for introducing programming to kids.
+There are plenty coding games for kids you can try.

 What is Coding?